briansproule20/slop-shop/README.md

 # slop-shop
-Nano Banana to Printify to Shopify slop Pipeline
+Nano Banana to Printify to Shopify slop pipeline